JaspreetKhela/ufos/README.md

 **Figure 5**: Filtering the sightings table by a country value.
 _____

 6. Finally, a user can filter the sightings table by the shape of an aircraft.
-Here, we have searched for aircraft that has a "circle" shape.
+Here, we have searched for aircraft that have a "circle" shape.
 _____

 <img width="1440" alt="shape_filter" src="https://user-images.githubusercontent.com/80941606/193435210-2de34e21-2c05-4a8b-98e6-698b51c3caec.png">

-**Figure 6**: Filtering the sightings table by a shape value.
+**Figure 6**: Filtering the sightings table by an aircraft shape value.
 _____

 Note that the filter's input fields are case-sensitive.